cloudspeech/houdini-talk/short-essay.md

 I am not living under a rock.

-Of course I know about blog posts like that one from the creator of Svelte:
-[Rich Harris: Why I don't use web components](https://dev.to/richharris/why-i-don-t-use-web-components-2cia).
+Of course I know about blog posts like that one from the creator of Svelte, [Rich Harris: Why I don't use web components](https://dev.to/richharris/why-i-don-t-use-web-components-2cia).